 For more details, refer to the following links to get more provider specific information about Big Data and Advanced Analytics solutions.

 As per Gartner, AWS still has the highest market share within the public cloud services providers but we’ve seen Microsoft Azure catching up quickly over the years and the difference is getting less every passing year.
 Having said that, AWS and Microsoft compete very closely in the Big Data and Advanced Analytics space.
 The breadth and depth of the services offered by each provider enables its customers to realize the implementation of Advanced Analytics use-cases at scale.

-If you’re running Big Data and Advanced Analytics workloads on one of these providers, do share your feedback below!
+If you’re planning to or already in a process to modernize your Data and Analytics workloads on one of these providers, do share your feedback below!